Enalye/grimoire/docs/index.md

 ## For

-`for` loops are yet another kind of loop that will automatically iterate on an array of values.
+`for` loops are yet another kind of loop that will automatically iterate on an list of values.
 For instance:
 ```cpp
 for(i, [1, 2, 3, 4]) {
 	trace(i);
 }
 ```
-Here, the for statement will take each value of the array, then assign them to the variable "i" specified.
+Here, the for statement will take each value of the list, then assign them to the variable "i" specified.

 The variable can be already declared, or declared inside the for statement like this: